noelfoka/first-capstone-project/README.md

 ![web](https://github.com/microverseinc/curriculum-html-css/blob/main/capstone/images/conference_page.png)

-**Microverse HTML, CSS, JS Capstone Projec** is The website content is fictional.
-It was created using HTML, CSS and JavaScript to meet the requirements defined within the scope of the Microverse Capstone project.
-In particular, I would like to point out that I built this website completely from scratch.
+**Microverse HTML, CSS, JS Capstone Projec** is a fictional website describing a conference on the evolution of digital in our continent and more precisely in our region.
+It is built using HTML, CSS, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>